Jubatian/rrpge-spec/specs/cpu_arch.rst

 In the RRPGE system the kernel on stack addressing traps will terminate the application.
 A return to supervisor mode results in a normal ("clean") application exit.
-The stack top is fixed at 0x8000 (32768), and the stack bottom is fixed at 0, corresponding with the stack size of 32 KWords.
+If a separate stack space is used, the stack top is fixed at 0x8000 (32768), and the stack bottom is fixed at 0, corresponding with the stack size of 32 KWords.
+Otherwise the stack top and bottom are set according to the contents of the Application descriptor.